Mendoza, Argentina: Sports

 In 1978 Mendoza hosted six matches of the 1978 FIFA World Cup.
 The six were played at the Malvinas Argentinas Stadium.

+In 1982, Mendoza was one of the hosts of the 1982 FIVB Men's Volleyball World Championship.
+It was also the host of the 1994 Padel World Championship.

-The city boasts at least two significant football clubs—Independiente Rivadavia and Gimnasia y Esgrima de Mendoza, although neither currently plays in the Primera División.
-A club from the nearby city of Godoy Cruz, Godoy Cruz Antonio Tomba, is currently in the 1st division.
+The city boasts multiple significant football clubs—Independiente Rivadavia currently plays in the Primera División, the top flight of Argentine football, while Gimnasia y Esgrima de Mendoza plays in the second division.
+A club from the nearby city of Godoy Cruz, Godoy Cruz Antonio Tomba, is also currently in the first division.

 International rugby test matches featuring the Argentina national rugby team have also been held in Mendoza.